The basics of business intelligence dashboards

 The amount of data generated every day in today’s modern corporate world is simply amazing.
 Without having to look at numerous reports, business intelligence enables firms to gain a complete overview of their business performance.
 Business intelligence tools enable you to display your data in a way that is readable, understandable, and edible.

 BI dashboards are an important aspect of any business intelligence strategy.
-They should be designed and created specifically for analyzing data from diverse sources in order to expedite the decision-making process.
+They should be designed and created specifically for analyzing data from diverse sources to expedite the decision-making process.
 Users can develop dynamic web-based dashboards to evaluate, present, and exchange data with internal and external stakeholders.
 BI dashboards are simply an interactive approach to visualizing different kinds of data for business purposes.

 Features and components of a BI dashboard